Politics of Azerbaijan: Judicial branch

+The court system comprises three levels.
+The first level includes 86 district/city courts, 5 serious crime courts, 6 military courts and 7 economic courts.
+Cases are heard by a single judge or a panel of judges.
+The second level consists of 6 courts of appeal (“higher courts”), and the third level - the Supreme Court - is the highest judicial body for civil, criminal, economic and military matters.
+It reviews the decisions of appeal courts and clarifies judicial practice.
+The courts in the Nakhchivan Autonomous Republic are part of the court system.
+The Nakhchivan Autonomous Republic Supreme Court serves as the appeal instance and its rulings are considered in cassation by the Supreme Court of Azerbaijan.

 According to the Constitution of the Azerbaijan Republic, the Prosecutor's Office is defined as a part of the Judicial branch.
-Prosecutors Office via the procedure and in cases specified by legislation exercises control over fulfilment and application of laws; in cases envisaged by legislation it undertakes prosecution and carries out investigation; supports state incrimination in the law court; brings in action in the law court; remonstrates against decisions of law court.
+Prosecutors Office exercises control over fulfilment and application of laws within the legal framework; in cases envisaged by law it undertakes prosecution and carries out investigation; supports state accusation in the court of law; proposes actions in the court of law; and appeals against decisions of the court of law.

 Nakhchivan Autonomous Republic

 The Nakhchivan Autonomous Republic is autonomous state within the Republic of Azerbaijan.
-Its status is defined by Constitution and is an integral part of the Republic of Azerbaijan.
-Constitution of the Republic of Azerbaijan, laws of the Republic of Azerbaijan, decrees of the President of the Republic of Azerbaijan and resolutions of Cabinet of Ministers of the Republic of Azerbaijan are obligatory on the territory of Nakhchivan Autonomous Republic.
-Constitution and laws of the Nakhchivan Autonomous Republic adopted by Ali Majlis of Nakhchivan Autonomous Republic shall not contradict respectively to Constitution and laws of the Republic of Azerbaijan.
-Legislative power in the Nakhchivan Autonomous Republic is implemented by Ali Majlis of the Nakhchivan Autonomous Republic, executive power - by the Cabinet of Ministers of Nakhchivanan Autonomous Republic, judicial power - by law courts of Nakhchivan Autonomous Republic.
-Chairman of Ali Majlis of Nakhchivan Autonomous Republic is the highest official of Nakhchivan Autonomous Republic.

 Municipalities

-Local self-government in Azerbaijan is governed by municipalities.
-Elections to municipalities and the status of municipalities are established by the National Assembly of the Republic of Azerbaijan.
+Local self-government in Azerbaijan is exercised by municipalities.
+Elections to municipalities and the status of municipalities are determined by the National Assembly of the Republic of Azerbaijan.
 Within the framework of the sovereignty of the Republic of Azerbaijan, municipalities are independent in exercising their powers.
 The state controls the implementation of the activities of municipalities.
 The municipalities submit the activity report to the National Assembly of the Republic of Azerbaijan.
-Municipalities are responsible to citizens of the Republic of Azerbaijan.
+Municipalities are responsible to the citizens of the Republic of Azerbaijan.

 Every citizen of the Republic of Azerbaijan, who has the right to participate in elections and who permanently resides in the respective constituencies, may be elected as a member of the municipality.
 Elections to the municipality are held every 5 years.

 Municipalities organize their work through meetings that are convened by the chairman of municipalities.
 The chairman is elected at the meetings of the municipality.
-In addition, the rules of the local government, the powers of its members, the local budget and its implementation, taxes and fees are approved at meetings, local programs of social protection, social and economic development, and economic programs are adopted.
+In addition, the rules of the local government, the powers of its members, the local budget and its implementation, taxes and fees are approved at meetings, local programs of social security, social and economic development, and economic programs are adopted.
 In the municipalities of the Republic of Azerbaijan, decisions are taken by a majority of the members of the municipality.